NerdiOrg/CPP-IPIP-BFFM/README.md

 ## Compile Source Code

 Exact compile instructions depends on environment.

-Example: g++ main.cpp -o ipipbffm
+Example: g++ main.cpp -o ipipbffm  -static -static-libgcc -static-libstdc++
+- In this example, the program is compiled with G++, using static linking to pack necessary DLLs into the exe.

 Read license for more information about usage.